maxpatiiuk/esri-dev-summit-presentations/2024/calcite-react/index.md

 > speaker notes:
 >
 > (Ryan) To start, create the app using the React builder of your choice.
 For
-> this example here, we’re using create-react-app and starting off with the
+> this example here, we’re using Vite's CLI to create a TypeScript React
-> TypeScript template.
+> application.
 >
 > Next, install calcite-components-react.
 We don’t need to install
 > calcite-components because it’s a dependency of this package.